This article outlines how to change your current EU cookie popup into a "Managed Preferences" popup.

 - Save and Publish.

-To see which regions are affected by this choice, see "Consent Dialog Regions " and refer to examples 2 and 5.
+To see which regions are affected by this choice, see "Consent Banner Gallery" and refer to examples 2 and 5.
 (Note: while this popup applies to most EU locales, there are a select few that will not receive the manage preferences option.
 See Consent Dialog Regions for additional details.